Chess Mail logo

 My chess history articles for journals are listed on my publications page.

-I have listed the books I have written in reverse order, recent ones first.
-Most of the older ones were published by B.T.Batsford of London; I have only named the publisher where it was different.
+Most of the older ones were published by B.T.Batsford of London; I only name the publisher where it was different.

 • UltraCorr CD-ROM (Chess Mail Ltd., 2006).
 Followed by Ultracorr2 (2008), UltraCorr3 (2009), and UltraCorr3a (2010).
+No longer available but each January I produce a downloadable update.

-• The Write Move (Chess Mail Ltd., 2005).
+• The Write Move (Chess Mail Ltd., 2005) out of print.

-• MegaCorr4 CD-ROM (Chess Mail Ltd., 2003).
+• MegaCorr4 CD-ROM (Chess Mail Ltd., 2005).
+No longer available; superseded by the Ultracorr series.

-• 50 Golden Chess Games (Chess Mail Ltd., 2004).
+• 50 Golden Chess Games (Chess Mail Ltd., 2004) out of print.

 • Red Letters with CC-GM Sergey Grodzensky, (Chess Mail Ltd., 2003) out of print.
+Book text in English (translation by Ken Neat).
+Grodzensky's Russian text as PDF on accompanying CD-Rom which also has a database and mini-website including photographs.

-• MegaCorr3 CD-ROM (Chess Mail Ltd., 2003) superseded by the Ultracorr series.
+• MegaCorr3 CD-ROM (Chess Mail Ltd., 2003)..

 • 64 Great Chess Games (Chess Mail Ltd., 2002) out of print.